E-larmS: Berkeley's Earthquake Early Warning Algorithm

 NBC Universal was the only pilot in Southern California that generated an automated messaged over their hand held radios.
 USC received the alert over the UserDisplay, a computer based java applet, and used that information to manually alert over their radios.
 An alert was not issued via the ShakeAlertLA app to Los Angeles users because the estimated intensity (light shaking) was below the required threshold (damaging shaking) to alert.
 Many Angelinos would have liked to get a warning for the lighter level of experienced shaking.
 This prompted the USGS to reassess and ultimately lower the warning threshold for smartphone apps.

 August 24, 2014

 M6.0 South Napa Earthquake:

 The above is a video capture of the warning received at the UC Berkeley Seismological Laboratory.
 It shows the 5 second countdown to the beginning of shaking in Berkeley and the expected shaking intensity in Berkeley which was 4 (shown IV) on the intensity scale and described as "light" shaking.
-The strongest shaking in Berkeley occured 10 seconds after the alert was received.
+The strongest shaking in Berkeley occurred 10 seconds after the alert was received.

 User actions: Our beta-testers across the San Francisco Bay Area received the alert at the same time as the Berkeley Seismo Lab.
-BART has implemented an automated train-stopping system.
+BART implemented an automated train-stopping system.
 The system activated and would have stopped trains, however, at 3:20 in the morning there were no trains running.
-The alert was received in the 911 center in San Francisco and the the UC Police.
+The alert was received in the 911 center in San Francisco and by the UC Police.

 March 28, 2014